 Welcome back to my UK journey traversing England, Scotland and Wales and I bid a special hello to those who waded through the last portion of the Ramblings and have the temerity to launch off into this one—which will be an abbreviated one (I hope).

 Overall my trip encompassed both rail and bus.
 It was the latter that I took to Edinburgh.
-But one thing that I should mention about Oxford, and if you should ever go there, do not miss Blenheim Castle, birthplace of Winston Churchill.
+But one thing that I should mention about Oxford, and if you should ever go there, do not miss Blenheim Palace, birthplace of Winston Churchill.
 Have a nice guided tour of the place.
 It is truly remarkable.
 When I exited the bus to walk up the driveway, I looked at this huge palace which appeared to be at a distance.